0x2c7/til/introduction-to-interval-tree.md

 ```
 Max(A, 3, 9) = Max(Max(A, 3, 6), Max(A, 7, 9))
 ```
 The range `7..9` doesn't change from the beginning to the end.
 We should cache that part and find just loop to find the maximum from `3..6`.
 That seems legit!
 Split the entire array into two ranges, each range is splitted into smaller ranges and so on.
 Oh wait.
 Isn't that the concept of **binary tree**?
 Yup.
 We can solve the problem by setting up a special type of binary tree.
 Each node will manage a range `i..j`.
 In this context, it is reasonal to choose let two child ranges equal.
 So, left node manages `i..(i + j) / 2` and right node manages `(i + j) / 2 + 1 .. j`.
 This new kind of tree is called **Interval Tree** (usually ambiguous with its coursin **Segment Tree**, I'll discuss about this later).
 Obviously, the way array is splited into half leads to the fact that Interval Tree is a **balanced binary tree**.
+Each node has no children (leaf node) or two children (normal node).

 ### A little more abstraction
 In fact, when working with pure computer science problems, people realize there are many ones which could be categorized into the same class of this problem.
 For example: instead of finding min or max, we need to find the sum of a range in an array; or we need to find out how many elements in a range which are bigger than a number, etc.